rinalds98/Savory-Junction/README.md

 ## **User Stories**
 - ## **As a website owner I want that:**

     1. The website provides an easy and friendly experience when reserving a table.
+(Booking System)
     2. The website alerts the user when they complete an action ie. register/reserve/update/delete.
     3. The website allows the user to have an idea of what cuisine is available and to see previous customer reviews.
+(Review System)
 ------

 - ## **As a website user I want:**
-    1. To easily understand how to navigate the website.
+    1. To easily understand how to navigate the website (Site Pagination).
-    2. Confident that the reservation system works.
+    2. Confident that the reservation system works (Booking System and Manage Bookings).
     3. Any actions that the user does gets displayed as alerts.
  ------

 - ## **As a returning website user I want:**
-    1. To be able to view/update my reservation.
+    1. To be able to view/update my reservation. (manage bookings)
     2. To be able to reserve another table.
+(Booking System)
     3. To view the menu.